openconnectivity/Emulator-Code/README.md

-# Sample Code for Raspberry Pi
+# Sample Code for Glade/GTK Emulator Projects

 This repository contains code for creating an IoTivity-lite server emulator with GUI running on the the host OS.
 The examples include support for the glade GUI generator tool and GTK.